Convex clustering via $\ell_1$ fusion penalization: Introduction

 The~$\ell_1$ penalty, which is extensively used for variable selection \citep{Tibshirani-11}, also finds its use in trend filtering \citep{Tibshirani-13} and high-dimensional clustering problems \citep{Soltanolkotabi12,Witten-10}.
 Another related approach, the fused Lasso \citep{Rinaldo-09,Tibshirani-05,Hoefling-10}, deals with applications having ordered features and checks for local constancy of their associated coefficients.
 This approach penalizes the successive differences of the coefficients. \cite{shen-10,shen-12,ke-13,Bondell-08} have proposed methods based on fusion penalties, which apply to all the pairwise differences of coefficients.
 These approaches can successfully recover the grouping structure of predictors in a high-dimensional regression setup.
 However, the theory developed for these methods focusses on the homogeneity of regression coefficients and cannot be applied in the unsupervised clustering setup considered in this paper.

 {\bf Organization of the Paper.} In Section~\ref{sec.path.alg} we derive two equivalent algorithmic representations of the sample clustering procedure, which we use to formulate the corresponding population procedure.
-Section~\ref{sec.gen.results} contains our main result, which shows that, under very mild regularity conditions, the sample procedure consistently estimates its population counterpart.
-We also derive the corresponding rates of convergence.
+Section~\ref{sec.gen.results} contains our main results, in which we establish consistency and the rates of convergence.
 Our asymptotic analysis reveals that an overwhelming majority of the sample clusters are in some sense negligible.
 Motivated by this observation, we introduce a key post-processing modification to the clustering procedure.
 In Section~\ref{sec.sim} we conduct a detailed empirical analysis of our approach.
 More specifically, we use simulated data to show its strong performance relative to popular existing approaches for assessing modality and estimating the number of clusters.
 We also illustrate the use of our method in analysis of single-cell virology datasets.
 All the proofs, together with additional technical details, are relegated to the Supplementary Material.